clementabary/slegan/README.md

 ##### First samples

-The following grid has been generated at the 65k-th iteration (on a "one day - one P100" basis) with the main configuration as is.
+The following image grid of size 1024 has been generated at the 65k-th iteration (on a "one day - one P100" basis) with the main configuration as is.

 ![](samples/flowers_0.png)
 ![](samples/flowers_1.png)